How to switch energy supplier

 Your power will remain on throughout the switch.

-Don’t worry, you’re TV won’t cut out suddenly in the middle of Coronation Street and you won’t be left cooking off a wood fire in the garden.
+Don’t worry, your TV won’t cut out suddenly in the middle of Coronation Street and you won’t be left cooking off a wood fire in the garden.

 And there’s no physical maintenance like pipework that needs doing, so your house won’t be full of builders.